Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Menu Enabled"				"1"

+			// The plugin will automatically disable the Mutant Tank if none of its abilities are installed.
+			// Note: The abilities cache is only updated when configs are loaded/refreshed.
+			// Note: This setting does not disable the Mutant Tank if it does not have any abilities.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Check Abilities"			"0"

 			// The Mutant Tank reverts back to default a Tank upon death.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
 			// Note: This feature is simply for cosmetic purposes.